elidoran/event-nexus/README.md

 // OR: remove all event listeners for *all* events: nexus.clear();

-// finally, emit events the usual way with a name and, optionally, args nexus.emit('some event', arg1, arg2, arg3);
+// finally, emit event with a name and, optionally, an event object var eventObject = { some: 'thing' };
+nexus.emit('eventing', eventObject);
+// a listener for the above example: nexus.on('eventing', function() {
+  // this.eventName == 'eventing'
+  // this.event == eventObject
+  // the below prints:
+  //   eventing some thing
+  console.log(this.eventName, 'some', this.event.some);
+});
 ```

 ## API